 flow:cache:flush

 Flush all caches

+Warm up caches

 cache:warmup

-Warm up caches

 configuration: show

 Show the active configuration

 settings

 configuration:validate

 Validate the given configuration

 configuration:generateschema

 Generate a schema for the given

 configuration or YAML file.

 . . .

 '''

 A list of all commands in a specific package can be obtained by giving the package key part of the command to the help command: